-Life can be tough, issues can build up over time.
+Life can be tough and issues can build up over time.
 You may reach a point where you feel like you are no longer coping as well as you would like.
-We come to therapy for a myriad of reasons; anxiety, relationship issues, loss, depressed mood.
+We come to therapy for a myriad of reasons; anxiety, relationship issues, loss, addiction, depressed mood.
 Having someone to talk to who really listens can help immeasurably.
 Clients are often surprised how much they open up, even in the first session.
-Therapy is a space to feel really understood and supported to work through issues and gain new found self-esteem.
+I provide a space to feel really understood and supported to work through issues and gain new found self-esteem.

 I am a warm, compassionate and highly experienced counsellor.
 I am a person centred/integrative counsellor with many years experience helping people develop greater self-understanding and self-acceptance.
 I can support you to build on your coping strategies and find fresh perspective.
 My specialisms are; self-esteem, trauma, anxiety and depression.
 I also offer telephone and video sessions.

 We can begin exploring issues, seeing if you feel comfortable with me as well as looking at what you might like to gain from counselling.
 I welcome enquires from adults and young people aged 16+ looking to work through issues.

 "I have recommended Liz to others and would not hesitate to do so again."